MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copy-ecommerce-site.md

 1. Sign in to site builder for the environment where you want to perform the copy operation.
 1. Open the site list view by selecting **Site switcher** in the upper-right corner and then selecting **Manage sites**.
 1. Find the site that you want to copy or clone, and select it by selecting the checkbox next to the site name.
-1. On the Action Pane, select **Copy site**.
+1. On the action pane, select **Copy site**.
-1. In the **Copy site** dialog box, in the **New site name** field, enter a name for the new site.
+1. In the **Copy site** flyout menu, in the **New site name** field, enter a name for the new site.
 The new site name must be unique in the e-commerce environment.
 The **Source tenant** and **Source site** fields are automatically set to the information for the current tenant and the selected site.
 1. Select **Create copy**.

 After the information has been validated, a notification indicates that a new site copy job has been created.
 You can monitor the progress of the job in the [right pane of the **Tenant jobs** page](#monitor-the-site-copy-operation).
 When the copy operation has been successfully completed, the new site appears in the list of sites in site list view.

-The following illustration shows an example of the **Copy site** dialog box in site builder.
+The following illustration shows an example of the **Copy site** flyout menu in site builder.

 ![Copy site dialog box in site builder.](media/site-copy_1.png)